William Goldman, Oscar winner for 'Butch Cassidy,' has died

 Born in Chicago on Aug.
 12, 1931, Goldman grew up in the suburb of Highland Park.
 He graduated from Oberlin College in 1952 and served two years in the Army.

-The film, directed by Rob Reiner, grew into a cult classic, adding more phrases of Goldman's to the lexicon: "As you wish," ''Inconceivable!" and "Hello.
-My name is Inigo Montoya.
-You killed my father.
-Prepare to die!"

-Reiner on Friday said he had seen Goldman just days earlier.
-He called "The Princess Bride" his favorite book.
-"I was honored he allowed me to make it into a movie," Reiner said on Twitter.

-Despite all his success as a screenwriter, Goldman always considered himself a novelist.
-He didn't rate his scripts as great artistic achievements.
+Despite all his success as a screenwriter, Goldman always considered himself a novelist and didn't rate his scripts as great artistic achievements.

 "A screenplay is a piece of carpentry," he once said.
 "And except in the case of Ingmar Bergman, it's not an art, it's a craft."